 Next, select NIC, then under Device model: select "virtio".

 Finally, add two CDROM devices to the virtual machine.
 Attach the Windows ISO and the ISO for the VirtIO driver to those two CDROMs.
-(Note: You can do this with one CDROM too, but you will need to switch during installation).

 Now press "Begin Installation" and the standard Windows installation will begin.